isadfrn/git-bookmarks/README.md

 ## About

-A fully responsive page for keeping a list of favorites [GitHub](https://github.com/) accounts.
+A web app for keeping a list of favorites [GitHub](https://github.com/) accounts under the browser's local storage.

 ![A responsive GitHub bookmark list](./assets/img/demo.png)